 Grants to Centro de los Derechos del Migrante

-BALTIMORE, MARYLAND — Centro de los Derechos del Migrante (Center for Migrant Rights, or CDM) is a binational legal, education, and advocacy organization operating in the United States and Mexico that works to protect the rights of people recruited in Mexico for temporary work in the United States.
-The grant will help expand the use of CDM's online recruitment transparency tool Contratados.org, a "Trip Advisor' Mike platform for migrant workers to post online reviews of employers and recruiters (developed with previous MacArthur support).
-Contratados includes a hotline number, callers to which will be referred by CDM to legal aid providers and/or law enforcement, as appropriate.
-This grant will also help CDM develop new sources of revenue, including enhanced outreach to individual donors, to help ensure the organization's long-term sustainability.
-This project will enhance CDM's long-term capacity to conduct strategic litigation and policy advocacy, help thousands of migrant workers avoid falling victim to exploitation, fraud, and abuse, and provide redress for workers who suffer from recruitment violations.
-The grant funds will be used for salaries for a development professional and a human trafficking specialist, partial support for other salaries, and costs of outreach and training on the use of Contratados.
+BALTIMORE, MARYLAND — Centro de los Derechos del Migrante (CDM) is a binational legal, education, and advocacy organization operating in the United States and Mexico that works to protect the rights of people recruited in Mexico for temporary work in the United States.
+The grant will help publicize and staff CDM’s on-line recruitment transparency tool Contratados.org, an online platform for migrant workers to post on-line reviews of employers and recruiters.
+This grant will also help CDM develop new sources of revenue, including enhanced outreach to individual donors, to help ensure the organization’s long-term sustainability.
+The grant funds will be used for salaries for a development professional and a human trafficking specialist, partial support for other salaries and costs of outreach and training on the use of Contratados.

 2012 (Inactive Grant)